AravinthPanch/european-climate-dataset-assessment/README.md

 Matlab & Octave
 =============
-This repository contains codes which use various MATLAB & OCTAVE.
+This repository contains codes which use code of MATLAB & OCTAVE.